The care and maintenance of mahogany decks – a staple of South Shore homes

 Water resistance is imperative for Mahogany Decks in New England.

-Mahogany deck floorboards need staining every 2 years:
+Mahogany deck floorboards need staining at least every 2 years:

 Consider Trex or another Composite material for your deck’s floorboards to prevent the need to stain your deck.

 If you are putting in new deck floorboards and don’t want to worry about constantly staining them every 2 years to keep them protected and beautiful, consider installing composite floorboards like Trex, which are maintenance-free.
-This means you won’t need to call us to stain your mahogany deck every 2 years and can enjoy a deck that looks like mahogany.
+Installing a composite deck means you won’t need to call us to stain your mahogany deck every 2 years and can enjoy a deck that looks like mahogany.
 Our carpenters can install Trex floorboards – just tell us when we’re at your home quoting your project.

 Best stains for Mahogany decks in the Boston area: